thesunny/presets/presets/exports/EXPORTS.md

 # Exports

+WARNING: This preset may not be in a valid working state.
+We can probably refer to `nexton` as an example where we have a working implementation of multiple entry points.

+Some things to consider:

+- Using something like `microbundle` to help us create entry points
+- Get the unit test working which requires us to figure out
+  - Do we include `package.json`
+  - Do we include the subpackages `package.json` files
+  - When and how do we use the wildcards, especially in reference to subpackage files that may not be bundled into a single file or do we force everything to bundle into a single file.

+---

 The exports preset modifies `package.json` so that we can access portions of the NPM library using a path.
 This works like packages like Next.js where we import the `Link` component by using an import like:

 ```typescript